 Any of the agencies working with the client may present to the victim the option an MDT approach.
 If the victim of suspected sex trafficking chooses an MDT approach, victim service providers will obtain a release of information for those involved in the MDT before proceeding with the MDT approach.
 Victim service providers must follow confidentiality guidelines under their respective statutes when communicating with other members of the MDT.
 An MDT meeting occurs when the various agencies and entities that are working with a victim convene with the victim's consent to discuss and support the needs of that victim.
+Members of the MDT will be transparent with the victim on the content of meetings and discussions between the members of the victim's team.
 The MDT should meet with the victim, if requested.
+Any referrals or items discussed are thoroughly explained to the victim and they are educated on the various systems involved.
 All members of the MDT will provide the victim with the option of one or several breaks throughout these meetings.
 It is a best practice that meetings should not last longer than an hour.
 The emotional, physical, psychological, and relational safety of the victim is always prioritized during the MDT approach.